Mascot: The trusted reference standard for protein identification by mass spectrometry for 25 years

 Mascot Server is licensed by the CPU.
 Each additional CPU in the licence enables searches to run on an additional 4 physical cores or 8 threads (sometimes called logical cores).
 Only the processors used for searching require a Mascot licence.
 It is a good idea to have a few spare cores to run the web server, handle database updates, and generate reports, etc. This makes the server responsive even when there are several searches running, using all the processor time on the licensed cores.

-If you take a look at these single thread benchmarks, the fastest processors tend to have between 6 and 10 cores and are limited to one processor per system board.
-A cluster of 7 PCs, each with a single 8 core processor would provide 48 cores for searches and 8 left over for other purposes.
+As an example, a 12 CPU licence is good for 48 cores or 96 threads.
+A cluster of 7 PCs, each with a single 8-core processor, would provide 48 cores for searching and 8 left over for other purposes.
 In practice, having a non-searching master node is ideal because it also gives you a spare node, in case one of the search nodes has a hardware failure.

 Result files are stored on the master node, so this needs access to plenty of disk storage.
-Search nodes only need local storage for program files and the compressed sequence database files
+Search nodes only need local storage for program files and the compressed sequence database files.

 Administration